-\bullet = Permitted Use; \flat = Conditional/Limited use; \oslash Non-permitted Use
+● = Permitted Use; ▶ = Conditional/Limited use; ○ Non-permitted Use

 Historical swim visit data for each pool is identified below in order to illustrate patterns of usage in three-year periods dating back to 2010.
-Pandemic-related closures affected usage in 2020 and 2021, while 2022 figures remain below past levels partially as a result of programs re-starting and staffing shortages.
+Pandemic-related closures affected usage in 2020 and 2021.
 Further, it is noted that the Laurentian University Pool closed in March 2020 and has yet to reopen due to needed repairs; the City has worked to accommodate many of the University pool's participants and rentals within municipal pools, leading to schedule adjustments.
-The City anticipates that participation figures for 2023 will be greater than 2022 across all program types and facilities.

-From 2010 to 2022, the City's indoor pools accommodated an average of 169,410 visits each year across five pools, for an average of 33,882 per location.
+From 2010 to 2023, the City's indoor pools accommodated an average of 181,000 visits each year across five pools, for an average of 36,200 visits per location.
 This peaked in 2013 with a total of 192,621 swim visits.

-Figure 9: Annual Swim Visits, 2010 to 2022 (all five City of Greater Sudbury indoor pools)
+Figure 9: Annual Swim Visits, 2010 to 2023 (all five City of Greater Sudbury indoor pools)